-- To register for overlapping courses you must fill out an Add/Drop form, obtain the signatures of both instructors on the form, and submit it to the Registrar’s Office within the appropriate period for registering.
+- To register for overlapping courses you must fill out an Add/Drop form, obtain the signatures of both instructors on the form, and submit it to the Associate Dean for Student Academic Affairs within the appropriate period for registering.

 - If you are concerned that one of the courses will fill rapidly, you may register for it through BoxerOnline.
 Include both courses and signatures on the Add/Drop form, but indicate which course you already have registered for.